Knowledge Representation in AI

 Requirements for knowledge Representation system:

-• Representational Accuracy: The KR system should be able to represent any type of knowledge that is necessary.
+• Representational Accuracy: The KR system must accurately represent all types of required knowledge.

-• Inferential Adequacy: The KR system should be able to change representational structures in order to generate new knowledge that matches the existing structure.
+• Inferential Adequacy: The system should be capable of manipulating representational structures to generate new knowledge based on existing ones.